 Describes primary care clinician's (PCC's) reported recognition and management of Posttraumatic stress disorder (PTSD) and identify how system factors affect the likelihood of performing clinical actions with regard to patients with PTSD or PTSD treatment proclivity.

 Examines the relative influence of patient-related factors and physician referral on mental health service utilization among patients after a traumatic physical injury.
-A fully structured interview was administered prospectively by trained lay persons to Los Angeles Country trauma center injury patients.
-Findings highlighted the importance of physician referral in facilitating access to mental health services for trauma injury survivors.

 This study, one of the first to examine ethnic disparities in PTSD symptoms among adult injury survivors, found that Hispanics reported higher levels of intensified sensory and cognitive symptoms than non-Hispanics.